vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/catalog.md

 ## Introduction

 This feature is enabled by default.
 If there is no `README.md` in the folder, the theme will automatically generate a directory page for it.
-To disable, set `plugin.autoCatalog` to `false`.
+To disable, set `plugins.autoCatalog` to `false`.

-You can control this via `plugin.autoCatalog` in the theme options, for example:
+You can control this via `plugins.autoCatalog` in the theme options, for example:

-- Exclude some folders from catalog generation via `plugin.autoCatalog.exclude`
+- Exclude some folders from catalog generation via `plugins.autoCatalog.exclude`
-- Control frontmatter generation through `plugin.autoCatalog.frontmatter`.
+- Control frontmatter generation through `plugins.autoCatalog.frontmatter`.

 For detailed configuration, see <ProjectLink name="auto-catalog" path="/config.html">Auto Catalog plugin docs</ProjectLink>.